Crockett Cup (1986): Non-tournament matches

 Before the finals, two non-tournament matches took place.
 In the first, Jim Duggan defended the Mid-South North American Heavyweight Championship against Dick Slater.
 Duggan countered a piledriver attempt by Slater by backdropping him but got trapped in the ropes.
 Slater tried to advance towards him but the referee stopped him which allowed Duggan to hit a three-point stance clothesline to Slater to retain the title.

 In the following match, Ric Flair defended the NWA World Heavyweight Championship against Dusty Rhodes.
 The referee got knocked out which allowed Flair to take off Rhodes' protective boot and hit him with it for a near-fall.
 Flair tried to hit Baby Doll which led to Rhodes hitting him with the boot and getting disqualified.
 He proceeded to hit the referee with it as well and left with Flair's title belt.

 Final

 The final of the Crockett Cup took place pitting Road Warriors against Magnum T. A. and Ron Garvin.
 Garvin hurt his injured hand by hitting Road Warrior Hawk in the face and tended to his hand which allowed Road Warrior Animal to hit a lariat to Garvin to win the match and the Crockett Cup in the process.

 Aftermath

-On June 20, 2019 the tournament was added to the WWE Network as a Hidden Gem.
+On June 20, 2019, a four hour video of the tournament, starting at match 6 of the first round, was added to the WWE Network as a Hidden Gem.
+This was later added to the WCW Youtube channel in 2025 for free viewing.
+This version includes no TV commentary as commentary was only originally recorded for the heavily edited 2 VHS release, so could not be transferred to this more complete version.